Fihl/fihl.github.io/DigitalOcean/index.md

 # How to make a WEB page (100% free of charge) by Christen Fihl

+Disclamer: Only this https://www.fihl.net/DigitalOcean/ page was original done this way, now I do use [github pages](https://pages.github.com/)

 DigitalOcean now has a new feature, App’s, and for this use, static pages on demand.

 This page is written, using Microsoft Word, but anything goes as an editor.